joliveros/twiliochat-node/README.md

 ### Run the application

-1. First clone this repository and `cd` into its directory:
+1. First clone this repository and `cd` into it

    ```bash
    $ git clone git@github.com:TwilioDevEd/browser-calls-node.git

    $ cd twiliochat-node
    ```

-1. Install project's dependencies:
+1. Install project's dependencies

     ```bash
     $ npm install
     ```

-1. Edit the following environments vars in the `.env` file.
-Be sure to replace the place holders with real information
+1. Edit the following vars in the `.env` file.
+Be sure to replace the place holders with valid information

    ```
    export TWILIO_ACCOUNT_SID=Your-Account-SID